 When the soil surface starts to dry out, but moisture remains deep down, roots receive a hormonal signal to grow deeper, chasing those water reserves.

-UF/IFAS and other institutions have been working on strategies for low-cost and more expensive instruments, apps, and sensors, among others.
+Water in the soil, availability, frequency, wet bulb temperature, time, and other factors provide different information to plants.
+UF/IFAS and other institutions have been working on strategies involving both low-cost and more expensive instruments, apps, and sensors.
 We can’t truly know what’s happening in the root zone without measuring.

 While many tools exist, the key is to move from guessing to data-based decision-making.
-For crops like citrus, research has shown that sensors using TDR (Time Domain Reflectometry) or TDT (Time Domain Transmissometry) technology can be particularly effective at providing an accurate picture of soil moisture where it matters most.
-We will be discussing shortly in another blog about low-cost alternatives shortly
+For crops like citrus, science has shown that sensors using TDR (Time Domain Reflectometry) or TDT (Time Domain Transmissometry) technology can be more effective at providing an accurate soil moisture information.

 The Hidden Helpers in the Soil